Evidence Brief Topics

 Do other authoritative reviews recommend this intervention as a treatment for this disorder?

 Several other recognized organizations conduct systematic reviews and evidence syntheses on psychological health topics using similar grading systems as the VA/DoD CPGs.
-These include the Agency for Healthcare Research and Quality (AHRQ) Systematic Review Repository and the Cochrane Database of Systematic Reviews.
-Searches are conducted on the AHRQ and Cochrane websites for relevant reviews, and summaries of findings are provided in this section.
+These include the Agency for Healthcare Research and Quality (AHRQ) Systematic Review Repository (link is external)and the Cochrane Database (link is external)of Systematic Reviews Searches are conducted on the AHRQ and Cochrane websites for relevant reviews, and summaries of findings are provided in this section.
 Reports by other organizations may be included as needed, provided they follow a similar methodology.